-This stone is said to have been placed in the Howff as part of an elaborate hoax by Alexander Christie in 1807 who was said to have removed part of a stair from the Vault and had the following names engraved on each side
+This stone has a number of stories surrounding it, one being it is said to have been placed in the Howff as part of an elaborate hoax by Alexander Christie in 1807 who was said to have removed part of a stair from the Vault and had the following names engraved on each side

 East Side: William Renney

 West Side: Arthur Wemyss

 With the date 1042 being added.